On Learning to Summarize with Large Language Models as References: Methods

+Apart from the reference summaries, LLMs can also provide \textit{reference-free} supervision signals for model training since they can be used to evaluate the quality of any candidate summary.
+As these LLM-based evaluation methods have shown superior performance than traditional metrics such as ROUGE~\cite{Fu2023GPTScoreEA, liu-etal-2023-g}, we hypothesize that they can provide more accurate supervision that enables efficient training.
+Consequently, we expand the contrastive learning approach (Eq.~\ref{eq:ctr-1}) by using LLM-based evaluation to provide the gold ranking of the candidate summaries.
+We focus on two recent LLM-based evaluation methods: GPTScore~\citep{Fu2023GPTScoreEA} and an extended version of G-Eval~\cite{liu-etal-2023-g}, which we coin GPTRank.

-\paragraph{GPTScore for Summary Quality Evaluation} The contrastive learning objective (Eq.~\ref{eq:ctr-2}) requires access to ground-truth candidate summary quality scores from the reference LLM.
-Therefore, we first adopt GPTScore~\citep{Fu2023GPTScoreEA}, an LLM-based evaluation method for the summary quality evaluation.
+\paragraph{GPTScore for Summary Quality Evaluation} The contrastive learning objective (Eq.~\ref{eq:ctr-1}) requires access to ground-truth candidate summary quality scores from the reference LLM.
+Therefore, we first adopt GPTScore~\citep{Fu2023GPTScoreEA} for the summary quality evaluation.
 Specifically, GPTScore interprets the length-normalized conditional log-probability of a candidate summary predicted by the reference LLM $h$ as its quality score, i.e.,